gulfofmaine/buoy_retriever/README.md

 The next steps are to create database tables with `make migrate` and then to create a superuser with `make user`.

+Then to see the API docs go to http://localhost:8080/backend/api/docs and access the admin at http://localhost:8080/backend/admin/

 I'd also suggest running `prek install` or `pre-commit install` to set up pre-commit hooks.

+Once the migrations are run, the frontend and Dagster can be started with `make core`, though there won't be much functionality in either until one of the pipelines (I'd suggest Hohonu after adding an API key) is launched and has registered itself with the backend.

 ## Commands